FAQ on Giving

 (literally 10%) as this is where we pay our staff, ministry expenses, utilities,

-etc. and then give above that amount to missions and facilities expansion as
+etc. and then give above that amount to missions and budget reduction as

 How do I designate my giving if I drop a check in the offering box?